Bacon Cheddar Savory Waffles

 Combine the wet and dry ingredients, then when they are almost mixed together, add the egg white:

-Add cooked bacon, scallions, and grated cheddar as well:
+Add cooked bacon pieces, sliced green onions, and grated cheddar cheese as well:

 - 1 tsp salt